gaohongwei/ror/topics/app_server.md

   Only when the request has completed is it passed on to an available worker.

-  Puma and Passenger are equipped to handle slow clients.
+  Puma and Passenger can handle slow clients.
   Unicorn cannot help with slow clients by itself: requests go directly to a worker process.
   "You should not allow unicorn to serve clients outside of your local network".